HamishPayne/CODE-WORDS/References/Words/readme.md

-# This is an archive of all the new words I have discovered this semester
+# This is an archive of the new words I have discovered this semester

 ## Contemporaneously
 Living or occurring during the same period of time; contemporary.